 Of course, like any diet or lifestyle change, intermittent fasting isn't for everyone.
 Talking to your doctor before starting any new eating plan is essential.
 And if you decide to try it, remember that consistency is vital.
 It may take some time to adjust, but with patience and perseverance, you might find that intermittent fasting works for you.

 What is Intermittent Fasting?

-Intermittent fasting is a diet where you alternate between periods of fasting and eating.
+Intermittent fasting or periodic fasting is a diet where you alternate between periods of fasting and eating.
 It's not a diet but rather a pattern of eating that can help you with weight management and improve your health and mental clarity, among other benefits.

 One common way to practice intermittent fasting is to fast for 12 hours daily, which involves deciding on and sticking to a 12-hour fasting window.
 Research suggests fasting for 10-16 hours can encourage weight loss by converting fat stores into energy and releasing ketones into the bloodstream.
 This method may be suitable for beginners, as the fasting window is relatively small, and much of the fasting occurs during sleep.
 The easiest way to do a 12-hour fast is to include the sleep period in the fasting window.
 For example, one can fast between 7 p.m. and 7 a.m. by finishing dinner before 7 p.m. and waiting until 7 a.m. for breakfast.

 Another way to practice intermittent fasting is to fast for 16 hours a day, leaving an eating window of 8 hours.
 This one is called the 16:8 method or the Leangains diet.
 This method may be helpful for those who have tried the 12-hour fast but did not see many benefits.
 On this fast, people usually finish their evening meal by 8 p.m. and skip breakfast the next day, only eating again at noon.